Kezzzzz/token-swap/README.md

 - **Performance** - Lightweight, GPU-accelerated animations
 - **Full control** - Exact styling and animation timing
 - **Simplicity** - We only need simple line charts with morphing
+- **Previous Knowledge** - Previous projects where framer-motion was used for SVG animations, this felt natural to me

 **Trade-offs:**